TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- so access_independent_transform -> access_independent_transforms
 		- con: more memory wasted? who gives a heck, though...

+- Marker entities
+	- Special-purpose components:
+		- shape_aabb
+			- can be used by wandering pixels!
+				- and thus the editor will allow us to change reach easily
+		- shape_polygon can be used both for marking and for physical bodies
+	- separation between visible shapes and physical shapes is described elsewhere
+		- but the same logic would be used nevertheless

+- Sound should be loaded from the smallest to the biggest
+	- So that effects are loaded first
+	- New synchronization
+		- store std::atomic<bool> next to sound_buffer in loaded_sounds_map
+			- set it to false whenever definition changes or it is to be loaded
+			- check if future is implemented same way

+- find closest point pairs for fish?
+	- firstly determine if the setting of the new npo node isn't actually the bottleneck
+	- tho probably it's the false positives

+- Note: drone sound (sentience sounds overall) will be calculated exactly as the firing engine sound
+	- Sentience humming caches
+	- These don't need their playing pos synchronized

 - Property editor: Checkbox matrix for b2Filter
 	- might be useful once we come to glass walls
 	- a list of predefined filters